9.4 Raising awareness about global issues

 Regularly monitor and discuss the conclusions and decisions of the EU and the Council of Europe bodies in the Youth Council of the Croatian Government

-The goal 7.2 is to increase the educational, cultural, and tourist youth mobility on national, European and global levels.
-The proposed measures are:
+The goal 7.2 was to increase the educational, cultural, and tourist youth mobility on national, European and global levels.
+The proposed measures were:

 Measure 7.2.1. – Ensuring programme support of youth-led and for-youth associations implementing programmes which promote youth mobility on all levels.
 Tasks:

 Invite a tender for the financial support of youth-led and for-youth associations implementing programmes from the field of mobility, including programmes informing on mobility possibilities and taking into consideration the regional representation of associations

 Measure 7.2.2. – improving the system of European Youth Card utilization in Croatia.
 Tasks:

 Ensuring support for developing the European Youth Card in Croatia